Cancan10277/MATH4640_Final_Project/README.md

 ## Strength

 - **Efficiency with Large and Sparse Data**: QR iteration, especially in its higher-order forms, is efficient in handling large and sparse data tensors, avoiding intermediate memory explosion.
-[4]
+[4] This is achieved through a streamlined orthogonalization process in each iteration, circumventing the need for memory-intensive operations like singular value decomposition.
+As a result, the QR iteration method is not only memory-efficient but also computationally faster, making it highly suitable for large-scale data analysis in fields such as big data analytics, scientific computing, and machine learning, where managing large, sparse matrices is essential.
+This efficiency in processing complex data structures positions the QR iteration as a valuable tool in numerical linear algebra and tensor computations.

 - **Controlled Precision Computing**: QR iteration is useful in controlled precision computing, particularly for small matrices, where it can compute eigenvalues with high accuracy.
 [5]